PoisotLab/ms_metaweb_transfer/manuscript.md

 The crux of the method is the transfer of knowledge of a known network, in order to predict interactions between species from another location.
-In @fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built (leveraging detailed knowledge about trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, network prediction and thresholding.
+In @fig:concept, we give a high-level overview of the approach; in the example around which this manuscript is built (leveraging detailed knowledge about binary trophic interactions between Mammalia in Europe to predict the less known trophic interactions between closely phylogenetically related Mammalia in Canada), we use a series of specific steps for network embedding, trait inference, network prediction and thresholding.

 Specifically, our approach can be summarized as follows: from the known network in Europe, we use a truncated Singular Value Decomposition [t-SVD;